The Vermont Statutes Online

 - Subchapter 003: OFFICERS

-The officers of the Town of Shelburne shall be those provided by law for towns, except as otherwise provided by this chapter.
-Such officers shall have all of the powers and duties necessary to carry out the provisions of this chapter as well as those provided by law.
+The officers of the Town of Shelburne shall be those provided by law for towns, except as otherwise provided by this charter.
+Such officers shall have all of the powers and duties necessary to carry out the provisions of this charter as well as those provided by law.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

 The elective officers of the Town shall be: